Battle of Savo Island: Mikawa's decision

 At 02:16 Mikawa conferred with his staff about whether they should turn to continue the battle with the surviving Allied warships and try to sink the Allied transports in the two anchorages.
-Several factors influenced his ultimate decision.
+Several factors influenced his ultimate decision to withdraw.
 His ships were scattered and would take some time to regroup.
-His ships would need to reload their torpedo tubes, a labor-intensive task that would take some time.
-Mikawa also did not know the number and locations of any remaining Allied warships and his ships had expended much of their ammunition.
+Additionally, his ships would need to reload their torpedo tubes, a labor-intensive task that would consume valuable time.
+Mikawa also did not know the number and locations of any remaining Allied warships, and his ships had expended much of their ammunition.

 More importantly, Mikawa had no air cover and believed that U.S. aircraft carriers were in the area.
-Mikawa was probably aware that the Japanese Navy had no more heavy cruisers in production, and thus would be unable to replace any he might lose to air attack the next day if he remained near Guadalcanal.
-He was unaware that the U.S. carriers had withdrawn from the battle area and would not be a threat the next day.
-Although several of Mikawa's staff urged an attack on the Allied transports, the consensus was to withdraw from the battle area.
+Mikawa was probably aware that the Japanese Navy had no more heavy cruisers in production and thus would be unable to replace any he might lose to air attack the next day if he remained near Guadalcanal.
+He was unaware that the U.S. carriers had withdrawn from the combat zone and would not be a threat the next day.
+Although several of Mikawa's staff urged an attack on the Allied transports, the ultimate consensus was to withdraw from the battle area.
 Therefore, at 02:20, Mikawa ordered his ships to retire.

 Aftermath

 Allied

-At 04:00 on August 9, Patterson came alongside Canberra to assist the cruiser in fighting her fires.
+At 04:00 on 9 August, Patterson came alongside Canberra to assist the cruiser in fighting her fires.
 By 05:00, it appeared that the fires were almost under control, but Turner, who at this time intended to withdraw all Allied ships by 06:30, ordered the ship to be scuttled if she was not able to accompany the fleet.
 After the survivors were removed, the destroyers USS Selfridge and USS Ellet sank Canberra, which took some 300 shells and five torpedoes.

-Later in the morning of August 9, General Vandegrift advised Admiral Turner that he needed more supplies unloaded from the transports before they withdrew.
-Therefore, Turner postponed the withdrawal of his ships until mid-afternoon.
+Later in the morning, Vandegrift advised Turner that he needed more supplies unloaded from the transports before they withdrew.
+Therefore, Turner postponed the withdrawal of his remaining ships until mid-afternoon.
 In the meantime, Astoria's crew tried to save their sinking ship.
-Astoria's fires eventually became completely out of control, and the ship sank at 12:15.
+Astoria's fires eventually raged completely out of control, and the ship sank at 12:15.